-Since taking over leadership of Animal Planet Media in February 2007, Kaplan has transformed and revolutionized the business by repositioning the network into a more adult-focused, competitive entertainment brand.
-One year later in February 2008, Kaplan relaunched Animal Planet with a new logo, new brand campaign and new programming vision that delivered on the expansive and unexpected range of visceral experiences within the animal kingdom, creating a bold entertainment destination.
-In recognition of Kaplan’s role as a top performing executive in cable television, she was named in March of this year to the Wonder Woman class of 2013 by Multichannel News.
-Then, in July, she was honored as a 2013 Woman to Watch by Women in Cable Telecommunications (WICT), and was again honored in September as a 2013 CableFax Hall of Fame enductee.
+Since taking over leadership of Animal Planet in February 2007, Kaplan has transformed and revolutionized the Animal Planet business by repositioning the network into a more adult-focused, competitive entertainment brand.
+Kaplan relaunched Animal Planet with a new logo, new brand campaign and new programming vision that delivered on the expansive and unexpected range of visceral experiences within the animal kingdom, creating a bold entertainment destination.
+In recognition of Kaplan’s role as a top performing executive in cable television, in 2013 she was named a Wonder Woman by Multichannel News, also honored as a Woman to Watch by Women in Cable Telecommunications (WICT), and was inducted into the CableFax Hall of Fame.

 With Kaplan at the Animal Planet helm, the network launched WHALE WARS, an environmental adventure series following the Sea Shepherd Conservation Society who use unconventional and radical methods to eradicate alleged illegal whaling operations.
 Following that success, she launched the network's best-performing series ever, RIVER MONSTERS, a nature adventure series following extreme angler Jeremy Wade in his worldwide search for harrowing tales of man-eating fish.
 In its most recent fifth season, RIVER MONSTERS delivered its most watched season ever with 1.8M P2+ viewers.

-Kaplan is responsible for the strategic direction and day-to-day operations of this multi-media venture that includes the Animal Planet television network, available in more than 96 million homes in the US; online assets www.animalplanet.com, the ultimate online destination for all things animal; the 24/7 broadband channel, and other media platforms including a robust Video-on-Demand (VOD) service; mobile content; and merchandising extensions.
+Kaplan is responsible for the strategic direction and day-to-day operations of this multi-media venture that includes the Animal Planet television network, available in more than 95 million homes in the US; online assets www.animalplanet.com, the ultimate online destination for all things animal; and other media platforms including a robust Video-on-Demand (VOD) service and merchandising extensions.

 Kaplan joined Discovery Communications Inc. in 1997 as senior vice president for Children's Programming and Products, and oversaw the launch of Discovery Kids Channel that same year.
 For over a decade, Kaplan directed children's programming for Discovery Networks, U.S., including all Discovery Kids Channel programming as well as the three-hour commercial free READY, SET, LEARN pre-school block that aired on TLC and Discovery Kids Channel, the discoverykids.com website, and children's products and services.
 In 2006, Kaplan led Discovery Kids Channel to 14 daytime Emmy nominations.